 This therapy is also of benefit to many other medical conditions, including multiple sclerosis, cerebral palsy and Parkinson's Disease.
 Much of my initial work was with people suffering from illnesses.
 Moving on to spinal cord injuries brings a logical conclusion to this theory, and perhaps the most challenging test to the theory, which is why I want to present this therapy to everyone who is not resigned to accepting that there is nothing that can be done to recover from a spinal cord injury.

-I have now had a long time to consider the fact that I also behaved extremely selfishly by turning my back on the majority of the people on this forum, and hope they will forgive my somewhat shallow actions, in allowing the abuse to deter us from completing the study.
+I have now had a long time to consider the fact that I also behaved extremely selfishly by turning my back on the majority of the people on the carecure forum, and hope they will forgive my somewhat shallow actions, in allowing the abuse from the minority to deter us from completing the study.

 What should happen when I tilt my bed?